unjs/crossws/README.md

 ## Universal WebSocket client

 CrossWS also exposes a universal way to use [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) API in order to connect to the server.
-For all runtimes, except Node.js, native implemention is used and for Node.js, a bundled verison of [`ws.WebSocket`](https://www.npmjs.com/package/ws) is bundled.
+For all runtimes, except Node.js, native implementation is used, and for Node.js, a bundled version of [`ws.WebSocket`](https://www.npmjs.com/package/ws) is bundled.

-> [!NOTE]
-> Using export conditions, the correct version will be always used so you don't have to worry about picking the right build!

 ```js
 import WebSocket from "crossws/websocket";
 ```

+> [!NOTE]
+> Using export conditions, the correct version will be always used so you don't have to worry about picking the right build!

 ## Integrations